Embird Embroidery Software

 Mode #2 - Node-by-node Creation/Editing

-The following controls are specific to the Node-by-node Creation/Editing mode.
-They appear in the main Toolbox when you switch to this mode.
+The following controls are specific to Node-by-node Creation and Editing.
+These options appear in the Toolbar upon entering this mode.

 Line or Curve Elements